JohanBendz/com.lidl/README.txt

 * Good for the environment and your wallet

 PLEASE OBSERVE!
+Known issues:
 Until further notice the RGB lights only support on/off and dim (white temperature and colors will be added when know issues are resolved).
+Door / Windows Sensor may not enroll to Homey and if so will not send reports.
+Re-Pair might help.

 Supported devices:
 - Smart Plug, without metering